-Service Experts Heating & Air Conditioning suggests replacing your home’s carbon monoxide detectors every five years, and checking your carbon monoxide and fire detectors each month to ensure the batteries and alarm are functioning properly.
-Today is the perfect time to test your home’s CO and smoke detectors, and invest in a new one in necessary.
+Service Experts suggests replacing your home’s carbon monoxide detectors every five years, and testing your carbon monoxide and fire detectors monthly to ensure the batteries and alarm are functioning properly.
+Today is the ideal time to test your home’s CO and smoke detectors, and install or replace them if needed.

-Included in a Precision tune-up from Service Experts Heating & Air Conditioning, our team will test your furnace to make sure it is operating properly and inspect for carbon monoxide leaks.
-Through November 25th, Service Experts Heating & Air Conditioning will be providing discounts on our HVAC Precision tune-ups to help families make sure their furnace will operate safety and efficiently throughout the upcoming cold season.
-You can also get U.S. governmental tax credits of up to $500 for qualifying HVAC equipment that can be earned through the end of 2016.
+Included in a Precision tune-up from Service Experts , our team will test your furnace to make sure it is operating properly and inspect for carbon monoxide leaks.
+Through November 25th, Service Experts will be providing discounts on our heating and cooling Precision tune-ups to help homeowners make sure their furnace will run safety and efficiently all through the cooler months.
+You can also get U.S. governmental tax credits of up to $500 for qualifying HVAC equipment that can be earned until the end of 2016.

-To keep your home safe and warm all winter, call Service Experts Heating & Air Conditioning today at 305-440-1505to schedule your Fall Precision tune-up, or set up a no-charge in-home estimate for a new, energy-efficient HVAC system.
+To keep your family safe and warm all winter, call Service Experts Heating & Air Conditioning today at 305-440-1505to schedule your Fall Precision tune-up, or set up a no-charge in-home estimate for a new, energy-efficient HVAC system.